Newfoundland Breeding Bird Atlas Travel Support

 To help offset costs incurred by NF Breeding Bird Atlas volunteers during travel, Birds Canada offers two options to participants: Tax Receipts and Remote Travel Grants.

 Birds Canada oversees numerous volunteer bird monitoring programs both nationally and internationally.
-As a charitable organization, Birds Canada can offer tax receipts for donations.
-Using a “cheque exchange” process, we are happy to extend this benefit to project-related expenses that volunteers incur as a result of their direct involvement in bird monitoring.
+As a charitable organization, Birds Canada can offer tax receipts for monetary donations, but not for expenses.
+However, using a “cheque exchange” process, we are happy to extend this benefit to project-related expenses that volunteers incur as a result of their direct involvement in bird monitoring.
 Based on Canada Revenue Agency regulations, these expenses must not provide participants any advantage outside the support of survey activities.

 - Alcohol expenses will not be reimbursed